Paul Chitwood: President of the Kentucky Baptist Convention

 Chitwood was elected to a one-year term as first vice-president of the Kentucky Baptist Convention in 2004.
-The following year, he was a candidate to succeed outgoing president Herschel York as president.
+The following year, he was a candidate to succeed outgoing president Hershael York as president.
 The conservative York had been elected the previous year in a close vote of 686 to 627 over Rusty Ellison, who was seen as a moderate candidate.
 Chitwood was seen as the conservative candidate against another moderate, Robert DeFoor.
 DeFoor published a letter decrying the rise of fundamentalism within the KBC and saying that Chitwood was the choice of the fundamentalists; he later clarified that he did not know Chitwood personally very well, and was not accusing him of being a fundamentalist.
 Chitwood called DeFoor's comments "divisive".
 Chitwood won the election by a vote of 974 to 601.

 During Chitwood's term as president, the University of the Cumberlands – a KBC-affiliated university and Chitwood's alma mater – was criticized for expelling a student who posted on MySpace that he was homosexual, in violation of the school's code of conduct, which stated: "any student who engages in or promotes sexual behavior not consistent with Christian principles (including sex outside marriage and homosexuality) may be suspended or asked to withdraw."
 Critics asked then-Governor Ernie Fletcher to use his line-item veto power to remove an $11 million state budget allocation for a new pharmacy school at the University of the Cumberlands because of the expulsion, but Fletcher, an ordained Baptist minister, declined.
 Chitwood supported the expulsion and Fletcher's decision not to veto the allocated funding.